Updated: Nov 3

 Stretch after your workouts focusing on problem areas, most commonly: hamstrings, upper back, glutes and hip flexors.

 Basic isn’t good enough, however.
-There are ways to incorporate the principles above and exercise in a manner which combines the two and adds functionality and usefulness into the equation.
+There are ways to incorporate the principles above and exercise in a manner that combines the two and adds functionality and usefulness into the equation.
 Let me put it this way.

-Functional strength training focuses on strengthening the body by performing movement patterns which have a high degree of carry-over to day-to-day activities or the specific movement requirements of work and sports.
+Functional strength training focuses on strengthening the body by performing movement patterns that have a high degree of carry-over to day-to-day activities or the specific movement requirements of work and sports.
 Think standing up from a chair, rising from the floor, lifting and carrying awkward objects and balance-orientated movements.
 Movements like these help to strengthen the body as a whole whilst potentially making daily tasks easier and reducing the risk of injuries.
 Performing these exercises correctly can also help to improve your mobility and flexibility.
-A strong muscle is a flexible muscle and focusing on correct form can have a drastic effect on your mobility and posture.
+A strong muscle is a flexible muscle and focusing on the correct exercise form can have a drastic effect on your mobility and posture.

 Now, assuming daily, non-exercise activity levels are high (they should be!) not everyone has the time or freedom to programme in 4-5 training sessions per week.
 The good news is that by manipulating the order of functional strength training exercises and by minimising the rest periods between exercises you can achieve improvements in both cardiovascular health AND muscular strength and function.
 This reduces the number of training sessions needed per week to meet the recommended guidelines and frees up time for other hobbies and activities.
 Include a relaxing, targeted stretching routine to the end of your session and you potentially have the most efficient exercise programme to help you in older age.

 The human body is designed to move and move frequently.
-Regardless of age, movement has been, and always will be, one of the best ways to stave off poor-health and remain functionally mobile.
+Regardless of age, movement has been, and always will be, one of the best ways to stave off poor health and remain functionally mobile.
 In populations with a large percentage of the population living well into their 80’s, “constant moderate physical activity” has been identified as a common constituent to their longevity (12).
 For them, it is a part of life, so the sooner we make it a part of ours the better chances we have of being fitter and healthier in older life.